 The payments are simple, each day we collect a small % of your sales until the full amount is paid back.
 That way, we only get paid when you get paid.
-This makes a merchant cash advance a very cash flow friendly funding tool!
+This makes a merchant cash advance a very cash flow friendly merchant advance funding tool!

-This % is the most important number in determining if this type of advance is right for your business.
+This % is the most important number in determining if these types ofright for your business.
 The withholding % ranges from 4% – 30% of your daily sales, and would vary depending on a variety of factors, including the amount of the cash advance, daily credit/debit card sales, type of company, industry, etc.

 NOTE: The withholding % should not be confused with an interest rate.
 It is the number of your daily sales that gets collected and put towards paying your loan.
 It has nothing to do with your cost of capital.

 The way a factor rate is calculated is as a multiplier of the amount you receive.
 The Factor rate will typically fall between 1.18 – 1.48.